-If you have an objection to your levy assessment, you can have the decision reviewed by lodging an objection with the Point to Point Transport Commissioner and providing evidence to support your objection.
-Objections can only be lodged in certain circumstances, such as if:
+Under certain circumstances you can lodge an objection to your levy assessment.
+You can have the decision reviewed by lodging an objection with the Commissioner and providing evidence to support your objection.
+Objections can only be lodged in the following circumstances:

-- A third party such as a driver, affiliated provider or other person collected the levy amount on your behalf, but has not paid the levy amount (or as otherwise agreed), and you have taken all reasonable steps to recover that amount such as providing written instructions and reminders relating to the collection and remitting of levy amounts, or have the amount paid
+- a third party such as a driver, affiliated taxi service provider or other relevant person collected the levy amount on your behalf, but has not paid the levy amount (or as otherwise agreed), and you have taken all reasonable steps to recover that amount, such as providing written instructions and reminders relating to the collection and remitting of levy amounts, or have the amount paid

-You may not make an objection on the grounds of a third party failing to pass on the levy amount to you more than once in relation to the same person.
+You may not make an objection on the grounds of the same third party failing to pass on the levy amount to you more than once.

 You must continue to pay any outstanding levy amounts and any new assessments while your objection is being considered.

 If you remain dissatisfied with the outcome of your objection, you can appeal to the NSW Civil and Administrative Tribunal or the Supreme Court of NSW for further review.

 Unless the Commissioner is satisfied that there are special circumstances, you must lodge your objection within 30 days of the initial assessment if a mistake was made in your return or you received an estimate, or within 60 days if the issue is with third party collection.

 You must provide written evidence to support your objection.
 Further information on lodging an objection will be contained in your notice of assessment.